Workiva/over_react/doc/over_react_redux_documentation.md

     > See: <https://react-redux.js.org/using-react-redux/connect-mapstate#defining-mapstatetoprops>

-  - If you need component-instance-specific initialization, such as to setup instance based selectors with memoization, you can use `makeMapStateToProps` or `makeMapStateToPropsWithOwnProps` to define factory functions, they will be called once when the component instantiates, and their returns will be used as the actual `mapStateToProps`.
+  - If you need component-instance-specific initialization, such as to set up instance based selectors with memoization, you can use `makeMapStateToProps` or `makeMapStateToPropsWithOwnProps` to define factory functions, they will be called once when the component instantiates, and their returns will be used as the actual `mapStateToProps`.